IP Guidance

 Further, in Japanese Practice, a computer program itself is a product invention (Article 2(3)), and if the computer program invention is titled as, for example, “computer program product” or “non-transitory computer-readable storage medium”, clarity or non-statutory objections may be issued.

-Can a product invention be defined by properties?
+Patent claim for a product invention by properties

 Examination system and acceleration of examination